kord-network/docs/concepts/identity.md

 ## Terminology

-*TODO*: complete definitions of terms used in this document

-- Custodian
-- Smart Contract
+- Custodian - an Ethereum address appointed by the META Identity owner and granted certain privileges in order to act on the owner's behalf.
+- Identity Custody Scheme - system for controlling the ownership of META Identities.
-- Identity Owner
+- Identity Owner - an Ethereum address registered as the owner of a META Identity.
-- META-ID
-- Identity Signature Scheme
+- Identity Signature Scheme - system for controlling the cryptographic signing of META Identity metadata.
-- Identity Custody Scheme
+- Smart Contract - a collection of code (functions) and data (state) that resides at a specific address on the Ethereum blockchain.
-- Trust Item - a detached cryptographic signature of a metadata item
+- Trust Item - a detached cryptographic signature of a metadata item.

-sha3() indicates keccak256 hashing of the contents within parentheses.
+- `sha3()` - indicates `keccak256` hashing of the contents within parentheses.

 ## Core concepts